mborne/git-manager/README.md

 CLI helpers to manage a set of git repositories :

-* Retreive and backup hosted GIT repositories (gitlab, gogs, github)
+* Retreive and backup hosted GIT repositories (github, gitlab, gogs, gitea)
 * Performs some basic checks (ex : README.md is available)

 ## Usage